 ASCO 2026 Glioma Panel: New Data, Ongoing Debate

-With nearly four years of follow-up from the INDIGO trial, SurvivorNet brought together a panel of neuro-oncology specialists to explore how the vorasidenib story is evolving—and the new questions it is raising for clinical practice.
+With nearly four years of follow-up from the INDIGO trial, SurvivorNet Connect brought together a panel of neuro-oncology specialists to explore how the vorasidenib story is evolving — and the new questions it is raising for clinical practice.

-Updated results from the INDIGO trial showed that progression-free survival (the length of time a treatment keeps the cancer from advancing) now exceeds 44 months for patients on vorasidenib, compared to just 11 months on the placebo.
+Updated results from the INDIGO trial showed that progression-free survival now exceeds 44 months for patients on vorasidenib, compared to just 11 months on the placebo.
+PFS was the primary endpoint of the trial.
 The data also suggest a reduction in seizure episodes, a welcome relief for patients’ quality of life.

-SurvivorNet gathered a panel of experts moderated by Dr. Rimas Lukas that featured Dr. Omar Butt, Dr. Nicolas Gonzalez Castro, and Dr. Heather Leeper.
+SurvivorNet Connect gathered a panel of experts, moderated by Dr. Rimas Lukas and featuring Dr. Omar Butt, Dr. Nicolas Gonzalez Castro, and Dr. Heather Leeper.

 Should treatment begin shortly after surgery, even when only microscopic disease remains?
 Or should therapy be deferred until there is visible radiographic growth?